bio2kg/bio2kg-etl/README.md

 ### Available RML mappers

+Multiple solutions are available to generate RDF from RML mappings:

 1. [rmlmapper-java](https://github.com/RMLio/rmlmapper-java): works well with CSV, XML and functions.
 But out of memory quickly for large files (e.g. DrugBank, iProClass)

 2. [RMLStreamer](https://github.com/RMLio/RMLStreamer) (scala): works well with large CSV and XML files.
 Not working with functions (e.g. DrugBank, iProClass)

 3. [RocketRML](https://github.com/semantifyit/RocketRML) (js): works well with medium size CSV (2G max) and XML.
-Easy to define new functions in JavaScript (no need to rebuild the jar and add turtle files)
+Easy to define new functions in JavaScript (no need to rebuild the jar and add turtle files).
+But faces issues when running in the workflow runner (missing `make` for `pugixml`).
+See `datasets/DrugBank` or `datasets/iProClass`.

 See also: